DWU CONSULTING — AI RESEARCH

 2. Bond Covenant Violations: Airport bonds often include covenants requiring minimum enplanement levels or minimum airline capacity.
 If a major carrier goes bankrupt and reduces service (or liquidates), enplanements may fall below bond covenant thresholds, triggering technical violations and potentially rating downgrades.

 3. Creditor Uncertainty: Airline bankruptcy increases perceived risk of the industry, which can raise borrowing costs for all airlines (due to higher credit spreads).
-This can reduce airline capacity additions and network expansion, impacting airports dependent on growth.
+This may reduce airline capacity additions and network expansion, impacting airports dependent on growth.

 Section 1113: Labor Agreement Rejection and Cost Reduction